gugi200/IRP4_software/README.md

 ##

-There are also Jupiter notebooks present as much of the tests on the model training, testing and results visualisation were carried out in Google Colab.
+There are also Jupiter notebooks present as lots of the tests on the model training, testing and results visualisation were carried out in Google Colab.